Drug Offences in Victoria

 Drug offences in Victoria relating to trafficking carry potentially very heavy penalties:

-- put a drug into another person’s body
+- putting a drug into another person’s body

 - a drug from an authorised person as defined in the Drugs Act

 - a prescription for a drug from a doctor

 - an injection of a drug by a doctor

 - the filling of a prescription

 - doing something in Victoria in respect of a drug offence outside of Victoria.

 - conspiring to commit drug offences in Victoria, or to attempt to commit an offence or to help, induce or encourage someone else to commit an offence.